 Evidence that Apple is working on an automated car

-Apple hiring car industry veterans
+Apple hiring car industry veterans and specialists

 Perhaps the clearest sign of Apple's interest in the car industry is the number of hires it's made from that field over the years.

 According to the Wall Street Journal, in July 2015, Tim Cook has hired Doug Betts, a veteran of the car industry.
 Doug Betts has 25 years of experience working for Nissan and Toyota; from 2007 until last year, he was senior vice-president of Global Quality at Fiat Chrysler Automobiles.

 The automobile expert has changed his LinkedIn profile.
 He describes his current job as "operation-Apple Inc.", which could be interpreted as evidence to back up the WSJ report.
 On the other hand, this cryptic statement could mean a lot of things.